 • Remember to brush well afterwards to prevent the stains from setting in the enamel.

 • Remove all food particles and plaque from in between teeth by flossing.
-This will prevent tooth decay and tooth discoloration as a result of it.
+This will prevent tooth decay and tooth discolouration as a result of it.

 • Try over-the-counter whitening trays, strips, or mouth rinses such as Crest Whitestrips or Rembrandt Deeply White + Peroxide Whitening Mouthwash.